-This product feature provides great opportunity to choose your own limitations for the trial-version of your workbook.
+This product feature provides a great opportunity to choose your own limitations for the trial-version of your workbook.

 For that purpose you need to use Excel function INFO.

-The XCell Compiler adds new parameter values for that function which returns correct values in compiled EXE only.
+The XCell Compiler adds new parameter values for that function which returns correct values in the compiled EXE only.